Writing a Nursing Cover Letter (Everything You Need to Know)

 What is a Cover Letter?

 In general, a cover letter is a letter that is sent with something to explain the reason for it or to give more information about it.
-When it comes to nursing, a cover letter gives more information about the applicant and usually accompanies a résumé.
-(You can find more on nursing résumés, including a custom resume builder, at Trusted for New Grads!)
+When it comes to nursing, a registered nurse cover letter gives more information about the applicant and usually accompanies a résumé.

-A cover letter is your chance to elaborate on topics mentioned in your résumé or talk about something completely different that makes you an awesome candidate for the position you’re applying for.
+When you write a cover letter, it's your chance to elaborate on topics mentioned in your résumé or talk about something completely different that makes you an awesome candidate for the position you’re applying for.